IvanYu327/htn-backend-challenge/README.md

 ## Duplicate emails and skills

 Haha, very sneaky.
 In my initial database design, emails had to be unique and users could only possess one skill once.
 I ended up getting a bunch of errors because there were duplicate emails and duplicate skills within a single user.
-For the sake of this challenge, I allowed duplicate emails, but for skills, I only took the first skill, rejecting future duplicates on the intial database setup.
+For the sake of this challenge, I allowed duplicate emails, but for skills, I only took the first skill, rejecting future duplicates on the initial database setup.

 Otherwise, in the `CREATE TABLE user` statement, I would have added a `CONSTRAINT email_unique UNIQUE (email)` to the end of the SQL statement to make emails unique across users.
-Same for phone numbers but one could argue of a case that two child hackers could use the same guardian phone number since phone numbers aren't used for login like emails are.
+Same for phone numbers, but one could argue of a case that two child hackers could use the same guardian phone number since phone numbers aren't used for login like emails are.

 ## Tests